MatrixEditor/caterpillar/docs/sphinx/source/reference/capi/struct.rst

     recommended to extend this class, as its Python variant already covers possible subclass use-cases.

-    All :code:`CpStruct` instances will store a reference to the core module state.
+    All :code:`Struct` instances will store a reference to the core module state.
-    There is no need to call :c:func:`get_global_core_state` more than once if you own a :code:`CpStruct` instance.
+    There is no need to call :c:func:`get_global_core_state` more than once if you own a :code:`Struct` instance.

-To manage field definitions, the :c:type:`CpStruct` class stores all discovered fields in an internal dictionary using an extra type:
+To manage field definitions, the :code:`Struct` class stores all discovered fields in an internal dictionary using an extra type:

 .. c:type:: CpStructFieldInfoObject